DreamMachine/constant-surface-speed/README.md

 RPM = (surface speed x 1000) / (pi x diameter_mm)
 ```

-The controller knows the target surface speed because the operator sets it, and it measures the diameter from the scale.
-So it can work out the RPM directly.
-It does not need to read the actual RPM to do this.
+The controller knows the target surface speed because you set it before cutting, then it measures the diameter from the scale and from there works out the target RPM.

 The VFD already regulates the motor to whatever frequency it is given.
-A second speed loop in the ESP32 would react slower and could fight the drive.
-So the Hall RPM sensor is used for display and for a safety check, not for control.
+I've connected a hall RPM sensor is used for display and for a safety purposes, but it doesn't control the RPM directly.

 The control loop runs at 20 Hz.
 Each cycle it reads the scale, computes the diameter and target RPM, converts that to a VFD frequency, applies a slew-rate limit, and writes the setpoint over Modbus.